kullrich/CRBHits/README.md

 make
 ```

-If you would like to use your own compiled versions of `LAST`, `KaKs_Calculator2.0` and `DAGchainer` you need to set the correct `@param` in the corresponding functions of [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits).
+If you would like to use your own compiled versions of `LAST` and `DAGchainer` you need to set the correct `@param` in the corresponding functions of [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits).

 ```
 ## example how to use own compiled versions of LAST, KaKs_Calculator2.0 and DAGchainer
-my.lastpath <- "/tmp/last/last-1521/bin"
+my.lastpath <- "/tmp/last/last-1542/bin"
-my.kakspath <- "/tmp/KaKs_Calculator2/KaKs_Calculator2.0_src/src"
 my.dagchainerpath <- "/tmp/dagcahiner"

 ?cds2rbh
 cds2rbh(., ., lastpath=my.lastpath)

-?rbh2kaks
-rbh2kaks(., ., model="YN", kakscalcpath=my.kakspath)

 ?rbh2dagchainer
 rbh2dagchainer(., ., dagchainerpath=my.dagchainerpath)